 The following steps explain how to add Adobe Flash to Android KitKat.
 Note that we haven't been able to get this to work with Android Lollipop on our Nexus 5 - although the file installs, the Dolphin browser refuses to load any web pages.
 If you want to get Flash video in Lollipop then until there's another workaround you may need to install Puffin (see below).

 The first step in adding Flash to Android KitKat is to open your Settings menu, scroll down to Security, then enable the box to allow the installation of apps from Unknown sources.
 It's worth remembering to turn this off after you've followed our guide.

-Drag down the notification bar at the top of the screen and tap on the notification that the Flash player file has been downloaded.
+If you downloaded the file to your phone or tablet, drag down the notification bar at the top of the screen and tap on the notification that the Flash player file has been downloaded.
 In the window that pops up click Install, then choose Done.